nicolasventer/Easy-React-Router/README.md

 ## File based routing

-This table shows the equivalence between routes and their respective path.
+This table shows the equivalence between the file path and the route path.

-`/` in `File path` is `routes` directory.
+`/` in `File path` is the `src/routes` directory.

 | File path                         | Route Path                         | Example                     |
 | --------------------------------- | ---------------------------------- | --------------------------- |